Articles Home

 Chinese & Mexican Governments

-Convention Between The Governments Of Mexico and China For The Payment Of An Indemnity in Supplement to the American Journal Of International Law, Vol 8, No. 2, April 1914, p.147-150.
+Convention Between The Governments Of Mexico and China For The Payment Of An Indemnity, December 16, 1911

 For More Original Sources See

-There are also likely records at the Archivo Municipal de Torreón “Eduardo Guerra”.
+There are also possibly records at the Archivo Municipal de Torreón “Eduardo Guerra” in Torreón, Mexico.

 Records of the Department of State Relating To The Chinese Question In Mexico, 1910-1939 {RDS-C], Record Group 59, National Archives, Washington, D.C.